-7. University of Michigan.-In January 1987, a group of black women meeting in a lounge on the Ann Arbor campus found a stack of handbills declaring "open hunting season" on all blacks.
-A nineteen-year-old white underclassman admitted to distributing them and was disciplined, a result many white students thought too severe.
-A short time later, a disc jockey for the campus radio station encouraged listeners to call the station and tell racist jokes on the air.
-Other students established a computerized file which contained racist jokes, accessible through a password.
-All motivated and demanded that those responsible be punished.
-Massachusetts U. Scene of Protest, N.Y.
-Times, Feb.
-13, 1988, § 1, at 7, col. 1.
+7. University of Michigan.-In January 1987, a group of black women meeting in a lounge on the Ann Arbor campus found a stack of handbills declaring "open hunting season" on all blacks.78 A nineteenyear-old white underclassman admitted to distributing them and was disciplined,79 a result many white students thought too severe.
+A short time later, a disc jockey for the campus radio station encouraged listeners to call the station and tell racist jokes on the air.80 Other students established a computerized file which contained racist jokes, accessible through a password.81

-After these and other incidents, the Regents approved a new student conduct code covering several categories of harassment.
-The policy, which purported to balance free speech with the university's need to deter racist conduct, set varying standards for different locations around
+After these and other incidents,82 the Regents approved a new student conduct code covering several categories of harassment.83 The policy, which purported to balance free speech with the university's need to deter racist conduct, set varying standards for different locations around